-Well-trained partners have the skills needed to close new business and retain customers.
+Well-trained partners have the skills needed to sell your product, close new business, and retain customers.

 A partner network is a lot like an investment fund.
-The more you put into your partnership program, the likelier you are to reap big rewards.
+The more you put into it, the bigger rewards you reap.

 Most enterprise companies—like Google, Meta, and IBM—have robust partner learning initiatives in place.
-That said, startups can (and should) educate their partner network, too.
+That said, startups and scale-ups can (and should) educate their partner network, too.

 IBM's partner training program is called IBM Partner Plus™

-So how do you start a partner training program that is scalable?
+So, how do you build a scalable partner training program?

 A mistake many companies make is building an education program from scratch.
 Without a blueprint to guide you, you might skip essential steps that ensure your eLearning content drives the desired behavior change.
 (It’s not enough to learn information; partners must also apply their new knowledge.)